Introduction to Workstream Activity

 The Workstream Activity feature centralizes your workflow context, tackling a major productivity blocker in AI-assisted development—short-term memory.

-It eliminates the need to repeat information to an AI assistant, ensures project continuity, provides a powerful search for past discussions or documents, and allows flexible exports for sharing or storing roll-ups.
+It eliminates the need to repeat information to an AI assistant, ensures project continuity, provides a powerful search for past discussions or documents, and allows for flexible exports to share or store roll-ups.

 With support from the LTM-2 engine, it becomes easy to search, share, and summarize critical moments from your workflow.